These days it seems like all anyone ever talks about is data insights.

 So What’s Power BI?

 Power BI is a Cloud BI suite that’s powerful, user-friendly, and best of all – free to start with.
-With Power BI, you can pull different data sources into one dashboard for quick, accurate insights.
+With Power BI, a data analytics tool, you can pull different data sources into one dashboard for quick, accurate insights.
 Its immersive visuals also make it easy for you to unearth the story behind data (e.g. sales revenue, spending etc.) on your own.

 You get two options: the basic free service and the more robust version, Power BI Pro.
 To put it simply, the free version lets you access Power BI’s basic features, while the paid service gives you access to all basic features, collaborate, and more.

 Note: If a file uses Power BI Pro features, you’ll need a Pro license to interact with it.
 Free users will not be able to consume any Power BI Pro content.
 Do properly plan for the licenses you’ll need before adopting Power BI in your company.

 Power BI’s free service gives you access to basic analytics and visual dashboards.
 With it, you can painlessly generate high-quality reports to illustrate datasets, giving you a quick holistic view of key business metrics at any time.